Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation: Primal Dual Continual Learning

-This means that the optimal dual variable $\lambda^{\star}_k$ carries information about the difficulty of task $k$.
-Specifically, tightening the constraint associated to task $k$ ($\gamma<0$) would restrict the feasible set, causing a degradation of the optimal value of \eqref{Pt} at a rate larger than $\lambda^{\star}_k$.
-That is, optimal dual variables reflect how hard it is to achieve good performance in the current task (\emph{plasticity}), while maintaining the performance on a previous task (\emph{stability}).
-Therefore, $\lambda^{\star}_k$ captures the stability-plasticity trade-off associated to task $k$.
+This means that the dual variable $-\lambda^{\star}_k$ carries information about the relative difficulty of task $k$.
+Specifically, tightening the constraint associated to task $k$ ($\gamma<0$) restricts the feasible set, causing a degradation of the optimal value of \eqref{Ptilde} (i.e., the performance on the current task) at a rate larger than $\lambda^{\star}_k$, with an offset of $\omega$.
+In this sense, optimal dual variables reflect how hard it is to achieve good performance in the current task (\emph{plasticity}), while maintaining the performance on a previous task (\emph{stability}).
+Similarly, relaxing the constraint associated to a certain task $k$ (i.e., $\gamma>0$) would expand the feasible set, leading to a potential improvement of the expected loss in the current task of at most $\lambda^{\star}_k \gamma + \omega$.
+In this sense, $\lambda^{\star}_k$ captures the stability-plasticity trade-off associated to task $k$.

+Theorem \ref{theo:omegasubdiff} indicates that, as the capacity of the model increases, the constant $\nu$ decreases and the quality of $\boldsymbol{\lambda}^{\star}$ as a sensitivity indicator improves.
+This emphasizes \emph{the importance of rich parametrizations in (constrained) learning}, which has been established by \citep{arora2018optimization, safran2021effects, elenter2024nearoptimal, bubeck2021universal}, among others.
+Conversely, as we reduce the size of the memory buffer, potentially decreasing $\tilde{n}$, the sample complexity function $\zeta(\tilde{n}, \delta)$ grows and degrades the information captured by $\boldsymbol{\lambda}^{\star}$.
+This is not unlike other CL strategies that suffer in small budget regimes \citep{chaudhry2019tiny}, particularly in settings with low task similarity.